cooperaj/wow-armory-character/readme.txt

     }
     add_filter('wow-armory-character-display','my_function_name');

+**wow-armory-character-css**
+Allows you to specify an alternate stylesheet.
+This is the replacement for the tickbox provided in the administration screen.
+You should now consider that option as deprecated and it will be removed in a future release.
+The rationale behind this is that if you're overriding the css completely you will have access to your theme to be able to add this hook.

+    function my_function_name($file_path) {
+      // e.g. return realpath(__FILE__) . '/wowcss.css'
+      return "THE_PATH_TO_YOUR_CSS_FILE";
+    }
+    add_filter('wow-armory-character-css','my_function_name');

 == Frequently Asked Questions ==

 = The plugin is displaying old information.
 How do I update it? =